argoproj/argo-events/api/sensor.md

 <p>

-URL to fetch the minio from
+URL to fetch the artifact from

 </p>